sfc-gh-hfaegnell/network_admin_demo/README.md

 - Confirms signal strength data integrity
 - Provides comprehensive data quality metrics

-## Sample Business Questions
+## Sample Questions for Snowflake Intelligence

-Once the Snowflake Intelligence agent is deployed, you can ask questions across different business contexts:
+Once the Cortex Analyst agent is deployed, you can ask questions across different business contexts:

 **Strategic Executive Questions:**
 - What is our overall WiFi infrastructure ROI and which technology investments should we prioritize based on signal strength performance?